ctfs/write-ups-2016/hackcon-ctf-2016/pwn/easiest-pwn-not-250/README.md

 	42
 	Sorry was supposed to be 0

-We have to serve to number's and in case of the correct combination we might be rewarded with a "gets" call.
-Let's have look with our favorite disassembler radare2 and keep in mind that it might have to do smth. with the Fibonacci series:
+We have to serve two number's and in case of the correct combination we might be rewarded with a "gets" call.
+Let's have look with our favorite disassembler radare2 and keep in mind that it might have smth. to do with the Fibonacci series:

 	$ r2 -A ./pwnie
 	[0x08048470]> afl